What if:

 Deep Dive I: Value Alignment

 Most organizations were built around a clear purpose.
-Over time, that purpose gets displaced—not dramatically, not through any single decision, but gradually, as operational mechanics accumulate weight.
-Compliance requirements, reporting cycles, internal coordination, and process management begin to consume the attention that was originally directed at the value the organization exists to create.
+Over time, that purpose gets displaced—not dramatically, but gradually, as operational mechanics accumulate weight.
+Compliance requirements, reporting cycles, and process management begin to consume the attention originally directed at the value the organization exists to create.

 The result is institutional drift.
 Not failure—the dashboards still look acceptable.
-Budgets are managed, headcount is stable, initiatives are underway.
 But somewhere in the gap between what leadership intends and what the organization actually does, the connection to core purpose quietly weakens.

 Value creation must be treated as a governing discipline—not a hoped-for byproduct.